cosmos/cosmos/whitepaper.md

 ### Stellar

-Building on an approach pioneered by Ripple, Stellar refined a model of Federated Byzantine Agreement wherein the the processes participating in consensus do not constitute a fixed and globally known set.
+Building on an approach pioneered by Ripple, Stellar refined a model of Federated Byzantine Agreement wherein the processes participating in consensus do not constitute a fixed and globally known set.
 Rather, each process node curates one or more "quorum slices" each constituting a set of trusted processes.
 A "quorum" in Stellar is defined to be a set of nodes that